 Search operations can also be implemented in the messaging framework.

-The server determination of which resources meet the criteria contained in the search parameters as described below.
-However the server has the prerogative to return additional search results if it believes them to be relevant.
-Note, though, that there is a special search for the most relevant context in which the search set is indeterminate: Patient MPI Search.
+The server determination of which resources meet the criteria contained in the search parameters are described below.
+However, the server has the prerogative to return additional search results if it believes them to be relevant.
+Note:There is a special search for the most relevant context in which the search set is indeterminate: Patient MPI Search.

-Search using GET may include sensitive information in the search parameters therefore secure communications and endpoint management are recommended, see Security Communications
+Search using GET may include sensitive information in the search parameters; therefore, secure communications and endpoint management are recommended, see Security Communications

 Handling Errors

 If a server is unable to execute a search request, it may return an error.
-A HTTP status code of 403 signifies that the server refused to perform the search, while some other 4xx or 5xx code signifies that some error occurred.
+A HTTP status code of 403 signifies that the server refused to perform the search, a 4xx or 5xx code signifies that some other error occurred.
 When the search fails, a server SHOULD return an OperationOutcome detailing the cause of the failure.
-Note that an empty search result is not a failure.
+Note: An empty search result is not a failure.

-In some cases, some of the parameters may have problems.
+In some cases, parameters may cause an error.
 For instance:

 A parameter may refer to a non-existent resource e.g. GET [base]/Observation?subject=101, where 101 does not exist